 - Instructions for hospital pre-registration

-When a telephone call is completed healthcare suppliers must first give their name and contact details.
-The FCC recommends that calls should be short, and limited to one minute.
-In the case of text messages, they should be kept to 160 characters.
-The frequency of communications is also minimized.
+With regards to telephone calls, covered entities must also provide their name and details about the nature of the call at the start of the conversation.
+The FCC recommends calls should be short, and limited to one minute.
+In the case of text messages, communications should be kept within 160 characters.
+The frequency of communications is also stipulated.
 Patients should only ever receive a maximum of three calls in a one-week period, and only one text message per day is permitted.

 The content of all communications is still subject to a number of HIPAA restrictions – for example the Minimum Necessary Rule.
-Calls can only be completed for the purposes outlined above, and may not include any telemarketing, advertising or solicitation.
+Calls can only be made for the purposes outlined above, and may not include any telemarketing, advertising or solicitation (see update below).
 Some telephone calls and text messages exempted from TCPA Rules are still subject to certain limits:

 - Telephone calls and text messages must not be charged to the recipient, or counted against plan limits, and those calls can only be completed to the wireless telephone number given by the patient.

-- Patients may have given expressed consent to receive voice calls and text messages, but that consent can be taken away.
-Patients should be aware of this and given a means of opting out of future correspondence.
+- Patients may have given express consent to receive voice calls and text messages, but that consent can be taken away.
+Patients should be aware of this and given a means of opting out of future communications.

-- If a message be left on an answering machine, patients should be goven with a toll-free telephone number to reply to their healthcare provider.
+- If a message be left on an answering machine, patients should be given with a toll-free telephone number to reply to their healthcare provider.

 The FCC’s Declaratory Ruling and Order to clarify the rules regarding HIPAA and patient telephone calls also covers the supply of prior express consent by a third party, such as when a patient is incapacitated.
 If consent cannot be given by a patient due to incapacity, the FCC will permit a third party to supply that consent, but only when the patient is incapable of doing so themselves.
 If a patient recovers the ability to provide consent themselves, the consent given by the third party would no longer be valid and the healthcare provider would be required to get consent from the patient.